 Laser glaucoma surgery, such as selective laser trabeculoplasty (SLT), can reduce high eye pressure.
 It may be used as first-line therapy for those patients who don’t want to use drops, or as an adjunctive treatment when eye drops aren’t sufficient to keep the pressure low.

-MIGS can include procedures like iStent Inject®, which restores healthy fluid drainage and reduces your eye pressure, or endocyclophotocoagulation, which decreases your eye fluid production to lower your eye pressure.
+MIGS can include procedures like Canaloplasty, iStent Inject® and Hydrus, which restore healthy fluid drainage and reduces your eye pressure, or endocyclophotocoagulation (ECP), which decreases your eye fluid production to lower your eye pressure.
 If needed, your surgeon can perform MIGS at the same time as cataract surgery.

 Glaucoma implants like the Xen® gel stent can reduce high eye pressure.
 Your Eye Treatment Center surgeon places the tiny tube-shaped implant inside your eye to make a new fluid drainage path and lower eye pressure.